gothinkster/node-express-realworld-example-app/README.md

 - Clone this repo
 - `npm install` to install all required dependencies.

-Where there are instances of npm vulnerabilties that requires semver-major dependency updates after running `npm install` dependencies, fix error by changing the package.json version manually to the version recommended.
-Packages such as ejs, express-jwt, jsonwebtoken, mongoose are likely to fall .under these categeories due to regular updates.
+Where there are instances of npm vulnerabilties that requires semver-major dependency updates after running `npm install` to install all dependencies, fix error by changing the package.json version manually to the version recommended.
+Packages such as ejs, express-jwt, jsonwebtoken, mongoose are likely to fall under these categeories due to regular updates.

 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - `npm run dev` to start the local server